DulRz/DulRz/README.md

 - 😄 Nickname: Dul

 - ⚡ Fun fact: **I used to be a children's teacher, and 9 months ago.
 I decided to take a risk and dive into the world of technology without any prior knowledge.**

+- 💞️ I’m looking to collaborate with companies that make a positive impact and leave a lasting impression on society.
 <br>
 <h3 align="left">Connect with me:</h3>
 <p align="left">